twEErwdf/SchemaE/README.md

 ![Schema](./model.png)

-In this paper, we identify that most existing embedding-based methods fail to capture contextual information in entity neighborhoods.
-Additionally, little attention is paid to the diversity of entity representations in different contexts.
-We consider that the schema of KG is beneficial for preserving the consistency of entities across contexts, and we propose a novel **s**chema-augmented **m**ult**i**-level contrastive **le**arning framework (**SMiLE**:blush:) to conduct knowledge graph link prediction.
+In this paper, we propose a novel model that can embed entity types to improve link prediction.
+Additionally, we also focus on the problem of learning isolated node embeddings, which has been almost ignored in existing research.
+Through extensive experiments, we demonstrate the effectiveness and efficiency of our proposed model.

 ## Dependencies
 Environmental Settings: Linux Ubuntu 18.04.6 LTS, CUDA 10.2, NVIDIA TITAN RTX(24GB).